pjambet/redis-in-ruby/content/post/chapter-4-adding-missing-options-to-set.md

 - Accepts options for the presence or absence of a key, NX & XX
 - Delete expired keys on read
 - Setting a key without KEEPTTL removes any previously set TTL
+- Implement the TTL & PTTL commands as they are useful to use alongside keys with a TTL

 I'm giving you the complete code first and we'll look at the interesting parts one by one afterwards: